 VDH will consider and make modifications.

 Pads and trenches may be used together in a single system when the respective pad or trench subsystems each zone follow the respective design criteria found in this chapter and are separated by a minimum of 6 feet between the sidewall of the pad and the trench.
-When multiple pads are used on a site, the pads must be separated by the width of the pad the natural surface topographic contour.along the contour.
-Reserve pad areas must be upslope of an active pad area.
+When multiple pads are used on a site, the pads must be separated by the width of the pad as measured perpendicular to the natural surface topographic contour.the slope..
+This separation applies to reserve pad areas as well..

 The first sentence was modified to address a comment regarding what is a zone.